-Much has been achieved in the education sector since the federation was formed in 1971.
-Today, the UAE offers a comprehensive education to all male and female students from kindergarten to university, with education for the country’s citizens being provided free at all levels.
-There is also an extensive private education sector, while several thousand students, of both sexes, pursue courses of higher education abroad at Government expense.
+Access to education was extremely limited when the UAE was established in 1971.
+Since then, an enormous transformation has taken place and considerable investment has been made to cater for the educational needs of an ever-expanding population.
+Today, the UAE offers a comprehensive education to every male and female student from kindergarten to university, with education for the country’s citizens being provided free at all levels.
+There is also an extensive private education sector, while several thousand students, of both sexes, pursue courses of higher education abroad at government expense.

-The Department of Special Education, which was established in 2008 in the Ministry of Education, promotes the rights of students with special needs and ensures that they have access to the same educational opportunities as students in regular education.
-It has taken rigorous measures to integrate this category of students into 114 integrated education schools, which are fully equipped with a range of assistive technologies.
+Special needs students are catered for by the Department of Special Education, which was established in 2008 by the Ministry of Education.
+This department promotes the rights of students with special needs and ensures that they have access to the same educational opportunities as students in regular education.
+It has taken significant measures to integrate this category of students into 114 integrated education schools, which are equipped with a range of assistive technologies.

 Sports and education for healthy lifestyles are not being neglected in the push towards educational excellence.
 The recently introduced School Olympic Games project is aimed at increasing participation in school sports activities whilst discovering and nurturing sports talents.
 The ultimate aim is to foster a new generation of Olympic athletes, promote Olympic knowledge and principles and raise awareness of the significance of physical training as a way to preserve good health.